The cross-section measurement for the $^3{\textrm H}(e,e'K^+)nn\Lambda$ reaction: Introduction

 An extension of the nuclear (NN) interaction to the baryon (BB) interaction with strangeness degrees of freedom in the SU(3) flavor symmetry is one of the major subjects of study in nuclear physics.
 Studies of hypernuclei which have at least one strange quark have played an important role in the understanding of the hyperon-nucleon (YN) interaction.

 Hypertriton, which is composed of a neutron, a proton, and a $\Lambda$, is known as the simplest bound hypernulcear system.
 The hypertrition binding energy was measured to be $130\pm50~\rm{keV}$ by an emulsion experiment~\cite{Juric1973}.
 The small binding energy in the isospin singlet ($T=0$), three-body ($A=3$) hypernuclear system suggests that no bound systems exist for the isotriplet ($T=1$), $A=3$ hypernuclei such as $pp\Lambda$ and $nn\Lambda$.
-However, events that may be interpreted as the bound state of $nn\Lambda$ were observed in an invariant mass spectroscopy at GSI~\cite{Rappold2013}.
+However, events that may be interpreted as the bound state of $nn\Lambda$ were observed in a $t+\pi^-$ invariant mass spectroscopy at GSI~\cite{Rappold2013}.
+The measured binding energy and width are $-B_\Lambda=0.5\pm1.1\pm2.2~$~MeV and $\Gamma=5.4\pm1.4$~MeV, respectively for the vertex cut of $-2<Z<30$~cm.

-As well as the study by Downs and Dalitz~\cite{Downs1959}, theoretical calculations with the recently developed interaction models were unable to reproduce such a bound state that was observed at GSI.
+As well as the early study by Downs and Dalitz~\cite{Downs1959}, theoretical calculations with the recently developed interaction models were unable to reproduce such a bound state that was observed at GSI.
 For example, various methods such as Faddeev~\cite{Miyagawa1995,Afnan2015,Filikhin2016,Gal2014,Kamada2016,Garcilazo2014} and variational methods~\cite{Hiyama2014} do not support the occurrence of the bound state.
 Although a calculation based on the pion-less effective field theory (\bcancel{$\pi$} EFT) suggested the existence of the bound state as an Effimov state, there were no quantitative discussions~\cite{Ando2015}.